 In addition we have the Echo for little people and the Latitude for Medium, lighter tall paddlers as an option so they also have the choice of a narrow kayak with a long keyhole.

-You should only need to try two designs.
+You should only need to try one or two designs.

 Most of our kayaks are designed for the Intermediate to Advanced paddler for use in tide, waves and wind.

 Some are designed for speed and these will be harder to control as the wind and sea state increases.

 Although the kayaks have been designed with rails so they can easily be edged they do have a softer curve between the hull and rail.
 This help in moving water and waves.
 A hard edge would be less friendly and make the kayak a little harder to control.

 The Echo is a kayak designed for the small person or as a youth sea kayak.
 The hull has been refined but it is essentially a Pilgrim Expedition cut.
 If this feels tight you will need to try either of the following: